Data Guide

 A monthly update is not only a data import.
 It also includes checks to confirm that data is still usable for stable scenario calculations.

-We check for issues such as malformed values, timeline inconsistencies, missing segments, and suspicious jumps that could signal a source problem.
+We check for issues such as malformed values, timeline inconsistencies, missing segments, and suspicious jumps that could signal a source problem rather than a real market event.

-We also monitor whether calculator outputs still behave as expected around edge cases, such as boundaries near the last historical datapoint.
+We also monitor whether calculator outputs still behave as expected around edge cases, such as boundaries near the last historical datapoint, contribution normalization for unusual frequencies, and transitions between historical and assumption-driven phases.

 If checks fail, publication is paused and reviewed.
 We only publish after the dataset passes validation.